vman241308/face_detection_javascript/README.md

 <br />

-+ Go ahead and create a folder in `facedetect` > `models` that has your firstname.
++ Go ahead and create a folder in `facedetect` > `recognition` that has your firstname.
 Keep the `Flash` folder, we will use it for testing

 + In this new folder, add 6 PNG images of you from different angles